Aged care service use by Indigenous Australians with dementia

 See Aged care assessments for more information on aged care assessments and the types of services available.

-Information on people with dementia who completed a comprehensive and/or home support assessment in 2019–20 is available from NSAF data as part of the National Aged Care Data Clearinghouse.
-Note that further work is needed to develop the NSAF dataset into a comprehensive resource for statistical reporting.
-Pending further development of the NSAF data set, the statistics presented here may be subject to change.
+Information on people with dementia who completed a comprehensive and/or home support assessment in 2021–22 is available from NSAF data as part of the National Aged Care Data Clearinghouse.

 Aged care assessments

-In 2019–20, just over 8,900 people, or 2.1% of all people who completed an aged care assessment (either a comprehensive or home support assessment) identified as being an Indigenous Australian.
-Dementia was recorded as a condition contributing to the care needs of over 500 Indigenous Australians, or 5.6% of all Indigenous Australians who completed an aged care assessment in 2019–20.
+In 2021–22, just over 8,500 people, or 2.4% of all people who completed an aged care assessment (either a comprehensive or home support assessment) identified as being a First Nations person.
+Dementia was recorded as a condition contributing to the care needs of 480 First Nations people, or 5.6% of all First Nations people who completed an aged care assessment in 2021–22.

-Among Indigenous Australians who completed an aged care assessment in 2019–20, those with dementia were older than those without dementia.
-Over half (55%) of Indigenous Australians with dementia were aged 75 and over compared with 24% of Indigenous Australians without dementia (Figure 12.12).
+Among First Nations people who completed an aged care assessment in 2021–22, those with dementia were older than those without dementia.
+Over half (54%) of First Nations people with dementia were aged 75 and over compared with 25% of First Nations people without dementia (Figure 12.14).

-Figure 12.12: Indigenous Australians with and without dementia who completed an aged care assessment in 2019–20: percentage, by age
+Figure 12.14: First Nations people with and without dementia who completed an aged care assessment in

-The majority of Indigenous Australians with dementia (95%) who completed an aged care assessment were living in the community at the time of their assessment.
-Indigenous Australians with dementia were more likely to be living with family (46% of Indigenous Australians with dementia living in the community) and less likely to be living alone (26%) than non-Indigenous Australians with dementia (20% and 29%, respectively).
+The majority of First Nations people with dementia (94%) who completed an aged care assessment were living in the community at the time of their assessment.
+First Nations people with dementia were more likely to be living with family (40% of First Nations people with dementia living in the community) than non-Indigenous Australians with dementia (18%) (Table S12.24).

 Assessment type and setting

 Dementia is a common reason for needing a comprehensive assessment.
-Around 3 in 4 Indigenous Australians with dementia who completed an assessment in 2019–20 (74% or 370 people) completed a comprehensive assessment rather than a home support assessment (26% or 133 people).
-Of those with dementia who completed a comprehensive assessment, 3 in 5 had dementia recorded as the main condition impacting their care needs (59% or 218 people).
+Around 4 in 5 First Nations people with dementia who completed an assessment in 2021–22 (79% or 378 people) completed a comprehensive assessment rather than a home support assessment (21% or 99 people).

-Over half (51%) of Indigenous Australians with dementia who completed a comprehensive assessment and 90% who completed a home support assessment, completed the assessment in their own home.
-Comprehensive assessments can also take place in a hospital, and 1 in 4 Indigenous Australians with dementia (27%) completed their comprehensive assessment while in a hospital setting.
+Over half (56%) of First Nations people with dementia who completed a comprehensive assessment and 88% who completed a home support assessment, completed the assessment in their own home.
+Comprehensive assessments can also take place in a hospital, and 1 in 4 First Nations people with dementia (26%) completed their comprehensive assessment while in a hospital setting.

 Co-existing health conditions